Call Us On:

 7. Attend the Hearing: Present your case before a judge, who will decide whether to grant the injunction.

-Considerations You Should Take Before Applying for an Injunction
+Considerations Before Applying for an Injunction

 • Valid Claim: You must demonstrate that your legal rights have been or are likely to be infringed.

-• Inadequacy of Damages: The court will only grant an injunction if financial compensation would not sufficiently remedy the situation.
+• Inadequacy of Damages: The court will only grant an injunction if financial compensation alone would not sufficiently remedy the situation.

 • Urgency: In some cases, you may need to demonstrate why immediate action is necessary.